 Let’s do this.

-How To Use SMOK Mods: How To Turn It On
+How To Use SMOK Vape Mods: How To Turn It On

-Almost all of SMOK’s recent run of mods utilise a fire bar over a single fire button.
-This is a great method for firing your mod, as it requires very little precision, you can do it blind, and the overall motion is more intuitive.
+Almost all of SMOK’s recent run of mods utilize a fire bar over a single fire button.
+This is a great method for firing your mod, as it requires very little precision, you can do it blindly, and the overall motion is more intuitive.